MetaDocencia/SitioWeb/content/en/proyectos/proyectos_widget.md

 +++

-In MetaDocencia, we work to ensure that the production, communication, and application of scientific and technical knowledge are globally equitable.
-Our mission is to build scientific and technical capabilities responsibly and with a local perspective, through the co-creation of networks, learning spaces, and accessible resources for Spanish-speaking communities.

 Explore our ongoing projects and discover how we are working towards our mission and values.

-If you have additional questions about the projects, write to us at info@metadocencia.org
+If you have additional questions about the projects, write to [info@metadocencia.org](mailto: info@metadocencia.org)